shipth-is/cli/docs/game/ship.md

 ## Description

-Builds the app (for all platforms with valid credentials) and ships it to the stores
+Builds the app (for all platforms with valid credentials) and ships it to the stores.

 ## Help Output